stackhpc/ansible-slurm-appliance/README.md

 Alternatively, you could copy an existing environment directory.

-Now add deployment automation if required, and then complete the [environment-specific inventory](#Environment-specific-inventory).
+Now add deployment automation if required, and then complete the environment-specific inventory as described below.

-TODO:  mention layout files.

-### Environment-specific inventory
+### Environment-specific inventory structure

-This section describes how to structure the inventory in an environment.

-1. The hosts should be listed in a file `environments/<environment>/inventory/hosts`.
-This is usually created by the deployment automation and should define the following groups:
+The ansible inventory for the environment is in `environments/<environment>/inventory/`.
+It should generally contain:
+- A `hosts` file.
+This defines the hosts in the appliance.
+Generally it should be templated out by the deployment automation so it is also a convenient place to define variables which depend on the deployed hosts such as connection variables, IP addresses, ssh proxy arguments etc.
+- A `groups` file defining ansible groups, which essentially controls which features of the appliance are enabled and where they are deployed.
+This repository generally follows a convention where functionality is defined using ansible roles applied to a a group of the same name, e.g. `openhpc` or `grafana`.
+The meaning and use of each group is described in comments in `environments/common/inventory/groups`.
+As the groups defined there for the common environment are empty, functionality is disabled by default and must be enabled in a specific environment's `groups` file.
+Two template examples are provided in `environments/commmon/layouts/` demonstrating a minimal appliance with only the Slurm cluster itself, and an appliance with all functionality.
+- Optionally, group variable files in `group_vars/<group_name>/overrides.yml`, where the group names match the functional groups described above.
+These can be used to override the default configuration for each functionality, which are defined in `environments/common/inventory/group_vars/all/<group_name>.yml` (the use of `all` here is due to ansible's precedence rules).

+Although most of the inventory uses the group convention described above there are a few special cases:
+- The `control`, `login` and `compute` groups are special as they need to contain actual hosts rather than child groups, and so should generally be defined in the templated-out `hosts` file.
+- The cluster name must be set on all hosts using `openhpc_cluster_name`.
+Using an  `[all:vars]` section in the `hosts` file is usually convenient.
+- `environments/common/inventory/group_vars/all/defaults.yml` contains some variables which are not associated with a specific role/feature.
+These are unlikely to need changing, but if necessary that could be done using a `environments/<environment>/inventory/group_vars/all/overrides.yml` file.
+- Each Slurm partition must have:
+    - An inventory group `<cluster_name>_<partition_name>` defining the hosts it contains - these must be homogenous w.r.t CPU and memory.
+    - An entry in the `openhpc_slurm_partitions` mapping in `environments/<environment>/inventory/group_vars/openhpc/overrides.yml`.
+    See the [openhpc role documentation](https://github.com/stackhpc/ansible-role-openhpc#slurmconf) for more options.

+# TO MOVE

     - `control`: A single host for the Slurm control node.
 Multiple (high availability) control nodes are not supported.
     - `login`: One or more hosts for Slurm login nodes.
 Combined control/login nodes are not supported.
     - `compute`: Hosts for all Slurm compute nodes.
-1. The cluster name must be defined for all hosts using `openhpc_cluster_name`.
-Setting this in the above hosts file using `[all:vars]` is usually convenient.
-1. Each Slurm partition must contain a homogeneous set of hosts.
-For each partition:
-    - Define an ansible inventory group for each partition as `<cluster_name>_<partition_name>`.
-    - Define the partition by setting openhpc_slurm_partitions in `environments/<environment>/inventory/group_vars/openhpc/overrides.yml`.

-  See the [openhpc role documentation](https://github.com/stackhpc/ansible-role-openhpc#slurmconf) for more options.
-1. The required groups must be defined in `environments/<environment>/inventory/groups` as described TODO.
-Note that `environments/common/layouts/` contains `minimal` and `everything` example groups files which should generally form a good basis for a new environment.

 ## Inventory groups